 • The Ventura City Council has voted against (7-0) medical marijuana businesses and the delivery of medical marijuana in Ventura.
 This is in keeping with other county cities.
 Cities have until March 1 to set their own laws before State regulations take effect.

-Neal Andrews and Carl Morehouse were part of the 7-0 vote but still expressed their concerns about not allowing medical marijuana delivery that was included in the action.
+Neal Andrews and Carl Morehouse were part of the 7-0 vote but still expressed their concerns about not allowing medical marijuana delivery (such as for products like blackberry cheesequake, to name an example) that was included in the action.
 I certainly agree with their concerns.

 The City of Moorpark City Council has wisely removed the mobile delivery portion of their ordinance banning the selling of marijuana there.
-They will allow delivery of medical marijuana to qualified patients by a primary caregiver (now they need to figure who is a primary caregiver).
+They will allow the delivery of medical marijuana and other beneficial medicine such as various private label cbd oil products and likewise, to qualified patients by a primary caregiver (now they need to figure who is a primary caregiver).

 To deny delivery is “cruel and unusual punishment.”
 Isn’t that against the constitution?
-Hopefully the Ventura City Council will revisit this in the future and will allow delivery.
+Hopefully the Ventura City Council will revisit this in the future and will allow delivery, just as those who get evaluated online for an Arkansas MMJ card are able to get such deliveries.

 In fact, the entire opposition to marijuana bothers me.
 The harmful effects that marijuana has on society do not begin to compare to those of alcohol.